How To Practice Vulnerability In Relationships

 Vulnerability may make you less likely to repress emotions and needs.
 Romantic partners are often part of a person’s support system.
 Emotional repression or suppression can potentially have harmful physical, psychological, and social consequences.

 For example, it may lead to irritability, trouble sleeping, increased physical stress markers, strained relationships, and feelings of depression.
-In a relationship, it’s helpful to know what’s going on for one another internally and how to support each other, and the ability to be vulnerable permits this to happen.
+In a relationship, it’s helpful to know what’s going on for one another internally and how to support each other, and the ability to be vulnerable allows this to happen.

 Vulnerability isn’t always about the difficult aspects of a relationship.
 It can also include positive thoughts, feelings, and desires.
 You may want more depth in your relationship or to be more romantic with each other.
 You might wish to try new things sexually with your partner, go on more dates, or write love letters.